Comprehensive Inpatient and Outpatient Behavioral Health Services

 the patient’s diagnosis, medications, treatment

-to the community by providing referrals to resources for on-going support
+by providing referrals to resources for on-going support and treatment.

 During their stays, patients have access to a compassionate, highly qualified,